 Free Virtual Spinner

-Use the Wheel of Names virtual spinner to create your own custom spinner.
+Use the Wheel of Names virtual spinner to create your custom spinner.
 Ideas to get you started:

 More Resources for Virtual Counseling

-Looking for more distance learning and virtual counseling tips?
+Are you looking for more distance learning and virtual counseling tips?
 Check out this post about 7 Tips to Make Distance Learning Easier for Counselors.

-Looking to create a Virtual Counseling Office for your students to use at home?
+Are you looking to create a Virtual Counseling Office for your students to use at home?
 Click here to find great tools to use in your virtual office!

 - Color Your Feelings: Feelings Exploration for Distance Learning by EduKate and Inspire